JiazhengChai/synergyDRL/README.md

 ## Prerequisites

-The environment can be run either locally using conda.
+The environment can be run locally using conda.
 For conda installation, you need to have [Conda](https://conda.io/docs/user-guide/install/index.html) installed.
 Also, our environments currently require a [MuJoCo](https://www.roboti.us/license.html) license.

 ## Conda Installation

-1. [Download](https://www.roboti.us/index.html) and install MuJoCo 1.50 from the MuJoCo website.
-We assume that the MuJoCo files are extracted to the default location (`~/.mujoco/mjpro150`).
+1. [Download](https://www.roboti.us/index.html) and install MuJoCo 1.50/2.0 from the MuJoCo website.
+We assume that the MuJoCo files are extracted to the default location (`~/.mujoco/mjpro150`) or (`~/.mujoco/mujoco200`) .

 2. Copy your MuJoCo license key (mjke y.txt) to ~/.mujoco/mjkey.txt:

-3. Unzip codebase `synergy_analysis`
+3. Unzip codebase `synergyDRL`

 4. Create and activate conda environment, install softlearning to enable command line interface.
 ```
-cd ${synergy_analysis_PATH}
+cd ${synergyDRL_PATH}
 conda env create -f environment.yml
 conda activate synergy_analysis
 cd ..